 On March 13, 2020, the Company's board of trustees approved an amendment to the 2020 Share Repurchase Program, pursuant to which the Company is authorized, in addition to the repurchase of common shares, to repurchase outstanding \$1.95 Series A Cumulative Convertible Preferred Shares of the Company, par value \$0.01 per share (the "Series A Preferred Shares").
 Such purchases, if any, are authorized to be made during the period beginning March 13, 2020 through and including February 28, 2021, provided that the aggregate purchase price of common shares, Series A Preferred Shares or a combination thereof (including common shares repurchased prior to the date of the amendment) may not exceed \$250.0 million.
-During the three months ended March 31, 2020, the Company did not repurchase any Series A Preferred Shares.
+During the six months ended June 30, 2020, the Company did not repurchase any Series A Preferred Shares.
+Furthermore, in April 2020, the Company suspended repurchases of its Series A Preferred Shares pursuant to the 2020 Share Repurchase Program due to the effects of the COVID-19 pandemic.

-During the three months ended March 31, 2020 and 2019, the Company declared a cash dividend of \$0.4875 on each Series A Preferred Share.
+During the six months ended June 30, 2020 and 2019, the Company declared a cash dividend of \$0.4875 on each Series A Preferred Share in each of the first and second quarters of 2020 and 2019.